mfrachet/acodingdance/blog/react-cache-the-magic-behind-the-synchronous-api.md

 - `ApiResource.read` will try to read its internal cache
 - If it exists, it returns the value of the cache
-- If not, it throws a `setCache` `function` to a parent
+- If not, it throws a `Promise` that the parent can resolve
-- This parent will actually make the asynchronous operation of fetching
+- The parent will re-render and resolve the `Promise` that **modifies the cached value**
-- This parent will call the `function` it has received from the children and call it, setting implicitly the cache

 In our scenario:

-- Calling `ApiResource.read` will interrupt the `Pokemon` render function by throwing a function
+- Calling `ApiResource.read` will interrupt the `Pokemon` render function by throwing a `Promise`
-- Our own definition of `Suspense` will catch this function, make the HTTP call and set the cache value
+- Our own definition of `Suspense` will catch that `Promise`, make the HTTP call and set the cache value
-- The `Suspense` parent will now be able to re-render its `Pokemon` children with the cache data
+- The `Suspense` parent will now be able to re-render its `Pokemon` children with the cached data

 ### Handling te scenario: